PeskyPotato/RedditBots/README.md

 ## WordOfTheDay
 Posts a selftext on the targeted subreddit with a word every day at a set time.

+## NewUsers
+Adds new users of a subreddit to a database and prints them out.
+This gets usernames from submissions as well as comments and replies.

 ## Other
 These are scripts in other repositories that I've worked with or created